tytydraco/yessleep/out/DONT_let_her_in.md

 For a minute, I almost convinced myself I had imagined the whole thing.
 But when I checked my phone, the call logs were still there.
 I really had called my mom.
 I really had called my grandma.
 That part was real.
 I tried to push it out of my headtold myself it was some kind of sleep paralysis or dream.

 Around 11 PM, I’d just gotten out of the hot tub in the garage.

-The door was wide open there’s no one around for miles, so I hadn’t bothered to close it.
+Now, here’s the thing — the garage isn’t attached to the house.
+It’s about 20 feet down the driveway, a separate little building all on its own.
+You have to walk across the driveway to get to it.

+That night, I’d left the garage door wide open because, well, there’s nobody else around for miles.
+I figured it was safe enough, and I wanted to air the place out a bit after the hot tub steam.

 Then I heard it.